eanbit-rt/ONTmetacriptom-NF/README.md

 - Trimming of reads
 - Sorting of ribosomal RNA and Messenger RNA
 - Clustering of metatranscriptomes
-- Quantification of transcripts and
+- Quantification of transcripts and counting reads mapping to host

 ## Quick Start